Ashfaqur4988/react-ecommerce/README.md

 set the routes for home, login and sign up page and used links instead of hrefs for routing in all the other places

-added a cart page and a cart component. added links to the cart icon and continue shopping link
+added a cart page and a cart component. added links to the cart icon and continue shopping link. also added the checkout page link made the checkout page and edited some of the things that we wanted to change

+next we shall make the product details component then render it inside navbar in a new page named ProductDetailPage